arvganesh/Project-Euler-Log/README.md

 Next Goal: 70 Problems

-Longer Term Goal: Finishing 100
+Longer Term Goal: Finishing 100, Will be getting Mac Book Pro at 100.
+And then I will be focused on machine learning.

 Favorite IDE: Netbeans, Pycharm